jonas-frei/AMRS-exercises/README.md

         `git remote set-url origin your/new/repo/url/YOUR_PROJECT_NAME.git`

-    - Change back into the main follder with `cd ..` and change the remote address in the config.sh.in to your new remote address.
+    - Change back into the main follder with `cd ..` and change the remote address in the config.sh.in to your new remote address

 6. Replace `template_project` with `YOUR_PROJECT_NAME` in the following file `CMakeLists.txt`, line `project(template_project)`